hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 ---

-An `identity` block supports the following:
+The `identity` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Synapse Workspace.
-Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).
+* `type` - (Required) Specifies the type of Managed Service Identity that should be associated with this Synapse Workspace.
+Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned` (to enable both).

 * `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Synapse Workspace.